ArchiveBox/ArchiveBox/README.md

 (Your own personal Way-Back Machine)

 Save an archived copy of all websites you star using Pocket, indexed in an html file.
+Powered by the new [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Google Chrome and good 'ol `wget`.

 ![](screenshot.png)